Man jailed after fatally stabbing friend over missing tobacco

 She said that whatever the penalty it would not bring her nephew back and Davies deserved more than he would get.

-The Judge highlighted that Davies had taken a pocket-knife with him to the address and was prepared to use it, angered while under the influence of alcohol and methamphetamine while knowing the effect it could have given other mental and health conditions.
+The Judge highlighted that Davies had taken a pocket knife with him to the address and was prepared to use it, angered while under the influence of alcohol and methamphetamine, knowing the effect it could have given other mental and health conditions.